The Window of Orpheus: Origin and development

-Riyoko Ikeda had learned piano from her very young days.
-She had loved music and wished to become a professional musician.
-But she got aware that she hadn't talent.
-She gave up, but the passion for music has vividly existed through her life.
+Riyoko Ikeda learned piano from a young age.
+She loved music and wished to become a professional musician, but became aware that she lacked the talent for it.
+She gave up, but her passion for music has vividly remained throughout her life.

-In October, 1973, after completed the long story The Rose of Versailles on the Margaret, she travelled to the Europe with her friend manga artists Toshie Kihara and Yōko Tadatsu (JA) for about one month or one and half months.
-They reached and stayed at an old city of Regensburg by chance.
-There, Ikeda was inspired and visioned the stories of the music and romance which she could not fully express in The Rose of Versailles.
+In October 1973, after she completed The Rose of Versailles, serialized in Margaret, she travelled to Europe with her friends, the manga artists Toshie Kihara and Yōko Tadatsu (JA) for around a month and a half.
+They happened to stay in Regensburg by chance.
+There, Ikeda was inspired to create the stories of the music and romance which she could not fully express in The Rose of Versailles.

 There were two obstacles in writing the first long story La Rose de Verailles.
 One was the editors of Margaret who asked and forced her to make Oscar a strong, high pride female protagonist.
 The true protagonist, the true "Rose" was Marie Antoinette though.
 And the other was that the readers of Margaret were early teens girls.
 What Ikeda wished to depict was the adult human love and life, but the media Margaret did not allow it.

 Julius is apparently a feminine and sensitive aspect of Oscar François.
 Ikeda did not want to weaken the themes of her manga arts.
 She calmly judged that Margaret was not proper media where she expressed and realized her true themes.
 She changed the media from Margaret to Seventeen.
 Ikeda firmly decided she would never compromise in her creation of the work.
 Her decision gave birth the story The Window of Orpheus.